Camilla Lennarth: Professional career

-Lennarth turned professional in 2012 and joined the Symetra Tour, where she had a season-best tie for 5th at the Symetra Classic.
+In 2012, Lennarth turned professional.
+She joined the Symetra Tour, where she had a season-best tie for 5th at the Symetra Classic.

 In 2013, she joined the Ladies European Tour after finishing 6th at Q-School.
 She was runner-up at the South African Women's Open and became the first round joint leader at the 2013 Women's British Open, where she carded a career low 66, six under par.
 She finished the season ranked 45th on the Order of Merit.

 Lennarth won her maiden LET title at the Ladies Slovak Open in 2014, by four strokes over Mel Reid.
 The win propelled her to a career high of 105th in the Women's World Golf Rankings and she finished the season ranked 14th on the LET Order of Merit.
 In 2015, she won the Swedish Matchplay Championship, beating Louise Ridderström, 6 and 5, in the final.

 In 2016, she finished tied for 3rd at the RACV Ladies Masters in Australia and again at the Ladies European Masters in Germany.
 She qualified for the 2016 U.S. Women's Open and made the cut at the 2016 Women's British Open to finish 9th on the LET Order of Merit, a career best.
 In 2017, after another 3rd place finish at the Fatima Bint Mubarak Ladies Open, she finished 12th.

 Lennarth earned conditional status for the 2018 LPGA Tour through Q-School and played 14 tournaments, making the cut in half, to finish 142nd on the LPGA Tour money list.

 She returned to the LET and in 2019 and 2020 she finished 37th and 41st in the LET rankings.
 In 2021, Lennarth played in only five LET events before having to cut her season short due to a hip injury.
 She served as the first tee starter at the remaining Aramco Team Series events for the rest of the year.